Eleanor Bron: Film appearances

-Her film appearances include the role of Ahme in the Beatles' film Help!
+Bron's film appearances include the role of Ahme in the Beatles' film Help!
 (1965); her name inspired Paul McCartney when he composed "Eleanor Rigby".
 Other roles included the doctor who grounds Michael Caine's character in Alfie (1966), the unattainable Margaret Spencer in Peter Cook and Dudley Moore's film Bedazzled (1967), Hermione Roddice in Ken Russell's Women in Love (1969), and Sisters McFee and MacArthur in The National Health (1973).

 She also appeared in the films Two for the Road (1967) alongside Albert Finney and Audrey Hepburn, and A Touch of Love (1969) with Sandy Dennis and Ian McKellen.
-She later appeared in the film adaptation of Black Beauty (1994), and A Little Princess (1995).
+She later appeared in film adaptations of Black Beauty (1994), and A Little Princess (1995).

 Television work

 Bron's earliest work for television included appearances on David Frost's Not So Much a Programme, More a Way of Life, My Father Knew Lloyd George and BBC-3, where she performed in sketches with John Fortune; they had already worked together at Peter Cook's Establishment Club.
 Later, her work included such programmes as Where Was Spring?
-(1969, also alongside Fortune), World in Ferment (1969), and After That, This (1975) – the one with the "egg" timer in the opening credits.
+(1969, also alongside Fortune), World in Ferment (1969), and After That, This (1975).

 She collaborated with novelist and playwright Michael Frayn on the BBC programmes Beyond a Joke (1972) and Making Faces (1975).

+From the mid-1970s, Bron made occasional appearances with the Monty Python team, such as The Secret Policeman's Ball series of concerts in support of Amnesty International.
+She adapted the Jilly Cooper novel Emily for television in 1976.
 She appeared in "Equal Opportunities", a 1982 episode of the BBC series Yes Minister, playing a senior civil servant in Jim Hacker's Department.
 Hacker plans to promote her—ostensibly to strike a blow for women's rights—only to be sorely disappointed.

 In 1979 Bron appeared as Maggie Hartley, a stage actress accused of murder, in an episode of the popular British legal series Rumpole of the Bailey, entitled "Rumpole and the Show Folk", which starred Leo McKern in the title role.
-She also appeared as Mary in The Day Christ Died (1980), and played Mrs Barrymore in the 1983 TV movie The Hound of the Baskervilles which starred Ian Richardson as Sherlock Holmes.
+She and Leo McKern had appeared together in Help!.
+She appeared as Mary in The Day Christ Died (1980), and played Mrs Barrymore in the 1983 TV movie The Hound of the Baskervilles which starred Ian Richardson as Sherlock Holmes.
+That year also saw her appearance in an episode of Tales of the Unexpected (Series 6, The Tribute).